JoanaMota/LearnCPP/README.md

 ---

-To improve my C++ knowledge I took the Udemy Course - Learn Advanced C++ Programming and here are some of the exercises implementations.
+:mortar_board: To improve my C++ knowledge I took the Udemy Course - Learn Advanced C++ Programming and here are some of the exercises implementations.

-> For more detailed information about the subjects checkout my notes on the [Wiki](https://github.com/JoanaMota/LearnCPP/wiki) :wink:
+:mag: For more detailed information about the subjects checkout my notes on the [Wiki](https://github.com/JoanaMota/LearnCPP/wiki) :wink:

 - The Standard Template Library (STL) Data Structures